 Black box insurances, also known as telematic premiums, are a type of insurance that uses raw data to determine the amount one pays for coverage.
-The insurance can offer different discounts on the paid amounts, by using real-data about the driver to determine the premiums.
+The insurance can offer different discounts on the paid amounts by using real data about the driver to determine the premiums.
 However, this can go both ways, as reckless driving can increase the risk of paying more money for insurance.

-- The device also assesses a driver's style by monitoring braking, the types of roads one usually travels, and the times of day or night a person typically uses the car, by building up a complete and accurate profile.
+- The device also assesses a driver's style by monitoring braking, the types of roads one usually travels, and the times of day or night a person typically uses the car by building up a complete and accurate profile.

-In the insurance world where premiums are based on driving behavior, it can be quite popular to try and reduce the cover costs.
+In the insurance world, where premiums are based on driving behavior, it can be quite popular to try and reduce the cover costs.

 - As driving late at night is thought to be much riskier, daytime drivers could be rewarded for driving during low-risk periods.
 A few insurance companies have great discounts for those who drive only during the daytime.

-Are Miami Car Accidents an OSHA Recordable?
+Are Car Accidents an OSHA Recordable?

-According to OSHA, they have never classified those injuries that occurred during an ordinary commute to or from work to be a recordable injury.
+According to OSHA, they have never classified those injuries that occurred during an ordinary commute to or from work to be recordable injuries.
 Even if a person is driving a company car when they get into a car accident, this situation does not make it a recordable work injury.
-Work-related injuries are considered those accidents that happen during employment, where transportation of goods or traveling to a business meeting are involved.
-There are some exceptions to this case, as well: for example, if an employee makes an unscheduled stop during working hours and suffers an injury due to a car accident, his injury would not be considered as work-related.
+Work-related injuries are considered accidents during employment, where transportation of goods or traveling to a business meeting are involved.
+There are some exceptions to this case, as well.
+For example, if an employee makes an unscheduled stop during working hours and suffers an injury due to a car accident, their injury would not be considered work-related.

 Involved in a Car Accident in Miami?
-We can Help
+We Can Help

-If you have been involved in a serious car accident in Miami, you should contact The Law Offices of Sean M. Cleary.
+If you have been involved in a severe car accident in Miami, you should contact The Law Offices of Sean M. Cleary.
 We have the personal dedication and legal knowledge to ensure that you receive the representation you deserve.